jaingaurav/MyTree/docs/CODE_COVERAGE.md

 - **Minimum coverage:** 50%
 - Tests will fail if coverage drops below this threshold
+- Enforced locally by `make coverage-check` and in CI by Codecov

 ### Regression Prevention

-- Coverage must not decrease by more than 0.5% from the base branch/previous commit
+- Coverage must not decrease by more than 0.5% from the base branch
-- Any PR that decreases coverage will fail the coverage check
+- Any PR that decreases coverage will be flagged by Codecov
 - If coverage decreases, add tests to restore it before merging
-- Coverage comparison is automatic - no manual baseline updates needed
+- Codecov automatically compares your PR against the base branch

 ### Improving Coverage